 Schmitt served as pastor at Saint John the Divine Lutheran Church in Chicago, Ill., from 1990-1995.

 His published works include “Richard Caemmerer’s Goal, Malady, Means: A Retrospective Glance” Concordia Theological Quarterly (2010); “The Tapestry of Preaching” Concordia Journal 37.2 (2011); “Law and Gospel in Sermon and Service,” in Preaching Is Worship: The Sermon in Context (Concordia Publishing House, 2011); “Heroic Deeds of Conscience: Milton’s Stand against Religious Conformity in Paradise Regained,” Huntington Library Quarterly 76.1 (Spring 2013); “Devotion and Community: Thresholds of Faith,” in Inviting Community (Concordia Seminary Press, 2013); and “Devotion and Discipleship in a Discontented Age,” Concordia Journal (Fall 2020).
 He also has written several small devotional booklets, including “Blessed for Life” (2009); “Strong in the Lord” (2010); “Man of God: Strong to Serve” (2013); and “Justice, Kindness, Humility” (2015); and several devotional hymn of the day studies for Word in Song (The Lutheran Church—Missouri Synod, 2017).

-Forthcoming work includes two book projects: Beholding the Sacred: Using Images in Preaching to be published by CPH and The Pilgrimage of Preaching, a homiletics text on the art of preaching; and Preaching in an Age of Distraction, a literary study on late 17th century faith and literary culture.
+Forthcoming work includes two book projects: Beholding the Sacred: Using Images in Preaching to be published by CPH and The Pilgrimage of Preaching, a homiletics text on the art of preaching.
 He also is editor of a series of preaching texts, “Conversations in Preaching” (Concordia Seminary Press), which includes Dean Nadasdy’s The Beautiful Sermon and David Peter’s Opening the Scriptures.